CodyReichert/awesome-cl/README.md

 programs, providing support for mixed language debugging.
 * [replic](https://github.com/vindarel/replic/) - helpers to turn existing code into a readline application, with a focus on defining the completion of the commands' arguments.
 Also comes as a ready to use executable, that transforms a user's lispy init file into readline commands.
 [MIT][200].
 * [cl-all](https://github.com/shinmera/cl-all) - A script to run Lisp snippets in multiple implementations.
 This allows you to quickly compare implementation behaviour and differences.
 [Artistic License 2.0][51].
+* [clawk](https://github.com/sharplispers/clawk) - an AWK implementation embedded into Common Lisp, to search files for lines and perform specified actions on its fields.
+BSD-style.

 Text Editor Resources
 =====================